pretix/pretix-docs/docs/guides/check-in/custom.md

 You can remove it **along with all rules nested within it** by clicking the :btn-icon:fa3-trash:: delete button.
 You can duplicate it along with all rules nested within it by clicking the :btn-icon:fa3-copy:: clone button.

-### Allowing multiple entries

-By default, pretixSCAN will only recognize a ticket as valid **once** if it has not been checked out in the meantime.
-If you set up custom check-in rules that allow tickets to be used multiple times, then you also need to check the box next to "Allow multiple entries per ticket" further up on the same page.

 ### Setting conditions specific to products or variations

 Whenever you set up a custom check-in rule using the condition "Product" or "Product variations", then you need to cover all products or product variations on the check-in list in that rule.